WHY WE DO IT

 Roughly 10% of women globally are affected by Endometriosis.

 Approximately 1 in 10 women and girls in the US are living with the disease.
-Many many are suffering in silence, and many more are undiagnosed.
+Many are suffering in silence, and many more are undiagnosed.

 Treating Endometriosis costs the nation an estimated $78-$119 billion annually, yet most people have never heard of the disease.